 KERMOAL / BSIP / SCIENCE PHOTO LIBRARY KERMOAL / BSIP / SCIENCE PHOTO LIBRARY

-Ovarian cycle, computer artwork.
-Once sexual maturity is reached up to 20 oocytes start developing into eggs (ovums) every menstrual cycle.
-Only one will reach full maturity as a Graafian follicle (right) and release its egg at ovulation (bottom right).
+Ovarian cycle.
+Artwork showing the development cycle of female reproductive cells (ova) in the ovary.
+Once sexual maturity is reached up to 20 oocytes start developing into eggs every menstrual cycle.
+Only one will reach full maturity as a Graafian follicle (right) and release its egg at ovulation (lower right).
 The follicle then develops into a corpus luteum (yellow), which secretes progesterone to build up the lining of the uterus, ready for a fertilised egg.
-If there is no fertilised egg after 12 days it stops secreting and degenerates into a corpus albicans (left).
+If there is no fertilised egg after 12 days it stops secreting and degenerates.